 7. MISCELLANEOUS FORMS

-To file: a voluntary amendment not in response to USPTO Office action/Letter; a request that the application examination process be terminated (an “express abandonment”); a request to divide an application NOT filed with an allegation of use (to file WITH an allegation of use, see the overall category "INTENT-TO USE (ITU) FORMS," above)
+To file: a voluntary amendment prior to publication that is not in response to USPTO Office action/Letter; a request that the application examination process be terminated (an “express abandonment”); a request to divide an application NOT filed with an allegation of use (to file WITH an allegation of use, see the overall category "INTENT-TO USE (ITU) FORMS," above)

 8. REGISTRATION MAINTENANCE/RENEWAL/CORRECTION FORMS